 This is a critical

-factor because a pedigree's appeal comes from their homogenous quality and
+factor because a big part of a pedigree's appeal is their homogenous quality;

-a uniform "feel" that does not exist for comics in a collection with diverse origins.
+a uniform "feel" that does not exist for collections assembled from various sources.

-Some of these fantastic collections were amassed in the traditional sense of an
+Most of these fantastic collections were traditionally assembled by an

-adolescent buying his or her comics for entertainment, and then inadvertently
+adolescent who bought their comics for entertainment, and then inadvertently

-never envisioned comics as a long-term investment, their pathological desire to
+never envisioned comics as a long-term investment, their thoroughness and attention to detail

-One thing to remember is that once a collection is discovered, broken up and
+It is important to remember that once a collection is discovered, broken up and

 sold, the homogenous aging process ceases.
 Even though optimum storage